Scholarship Guidelines for Current Students

 JMC Scholarships - General

-- All scholarships, unless otherwise specified in the appropriate Memorandum Of Understanding (MOU), are awarded based on a minimum 2.75 overall GPA, financial need, professional promise (show evidence in samples of your work) and academic accomplishments.
+- All scholarships, unless otherwise specified, are awarded based on a minimum 2.7 overall GPA, financial need, professional promise (show evidence in samples of your work) and academic accomplishments.

-- The recipients of the Wallace J. Hagedorn and Promising Scholar scholarships are reviewed at the beginning of each semester to confirm JMC major status.
-In the event the student is no longer a JMC major, all remaining funds may be cancelled.
+- In the event the student is no longer a JMC major, all remaining funds may be cancelled.

-Current JMC students studying photojournalism must submit a URL to an online portfolio.
+- Current JMC students studying photojournalism must submit a URL to an online portfolio.
 Entry galleries must include up to 12 single images, including captions, and a photo story or essay demonstrating strong visual journalism.
-This is a requirement for all renewals, including Hagedorn Promising Scholars.
+This is a requirement for all renewals.

 - There are eight tuition scholarships available – two for each academic level (freshman, sophomore, etc.).
 With an application, these scholarships may be renewable for up to three additional years providing the recipient continues to meet the qualifications and has not graduated from the program.
 An additional year extension request will be reviewed on an individual basis by the Director of the School and/or the Dean of the College.